NRamrakh/Graph-Algorithms/Readme.md

 ## Problem 2: Minimum Spanning Tree Algorithm
 Given a connected, undirected, weighted graph, find a spanning tree using edges that minimizes the total weight.
 Use either Kruskal's or Prim's agorithm to fin Minimum Spanning Tree.
 You will print out edges of the tree and total cost of minimum spanning tree.

-**We have implemented Dijkstra's algorithm to address the first problem and Prim's algorithm to address the second problem.**
+**I have implemented Dijkstra's algorithm to address the first problem and Prim's algorithm to address the second problem.**

 The algorithms are implemented in Python.

-This repository contains the jupyter notebook of the Python code and also the sample input files to test the code.
+**This repository contains the jupyter notebook of the Python code and also the sample input files to test the code.**